AntonFagerberg/BM-Elite-Force-II/README.md

 # BM Elite Force 2
 This is the second game in the BM Elite Force series (not much related to each other).
-BM Elite Force has been my hobby project where I create a new game in a new (for me) language every christmas dedicated to my good old friends.
+BM Elite Force 2 has been my autumn hobby project; I create a new game in a new (for me) language every christmas dedicated to my good old friends.
 This year the game was written in __Scala__ using the Java library Slick2D (built on LWJGL).

+## Video
+You can see a video of the entire game here: http://vimeo.com/user5392621/bm-elite-force-2

-## Builds & Requirements
+## Downloads, Builds & Requirements
-Pre-compiled versions for OS X, Windows and Linux is found in the project root.
+Pre-compiled versions for OS X, Windows and Linux is found in the project root (in the folders named OS X, Windows and Linux).
 Please see bugs for Windows and Linux below.

 ## Controls
 This game is meant to be played with and __Xbox 360 controller__.
-You really should use one to enjoy this game (analog precision makes all the difference).
+You really should use one to enjoy this game (analog precision makes all the difference) and it has the correct color coding.
 There is however keyboard bindings avaliable if you just want to try it out.

 ### Xbox 360 controller
  * Steering: Left stick